victorzzz12/Interview-Scheduler/README.md

 This full-stack application was created mainly using React with JS, HTML, CSS incorporated as well.

 This application is a pseudo interview scheduler that allows users to book and edit interviews with interviewers in a choice between Monday to Friday within one week.
-The scheduler is pre-populated by data forked from the Lighthouse Labs scheduler-api (also located within my repository list).
+The scheduler is pre-populated by data forked from the Lighthouse Labs scheduler-api (Also located within my repository list.
+Please refer to the instructions  on how to use the API located in that repository's README file).

 ## Screenshot